sabri-bahrini/peacockng/README.md

 export class AppModule { }
 ```

-Once your library is imported, you can use its components, directives and pipes in your Angular application:
+3- Once the module is imported, you can use its components, directives and pipes in your Angular application:

 ```xml
 <!-- You can now use your library component in app.component.html -->